owenstranathan/owenstranathan.github.io/_posts/2017-08-30-Building-a-MediaPlayer-for-Android-I.markdown

 That said we need like a picture, I work better with pictures of things...

 What's this I have a picture?
-Sick city.
+Sweet.

 ![Layout](/images/2017/08/22/app_layout.png)